Projects

 Experience History Image 1

 Step 2 – Jim Muir sold, but did not develop, this project.
-Instead, he identified and educated a new developer on behalf of the Woodgers.
-In southern New England, financial success depends on obtaining reliable food waste contracts, so this responsibility was important.
+Instead, he identified and educated a developer on behalf of the Woodgers.
+In southern New England, financial success depends on obtaining food waste contracts, so this responsibility was important.

 Step 3 – In-ground biodigester tank by RCM Digesters, under construction at Rockwood farm.
 Jim Muir, on behalf of RCM facilitated the agreement and down payment from the farm.